sayja-yug/yug-sayja-demo/README.md

 # yug-sayja-demo
-this is my first git repository author- yug sayja
+this is my first git repository.
+Author- yug sayja